kcdissanayaka/PHPWebev/README.md

 List the database tables that are part of your project.

 - Table 1 (Created By : KASUN CHATHURANGA DISSANAYAKA): TOUR_PLAN_CARDS
-- Table 2 (Created By): MUJITHA MANORATHNA: STAFFROLE
+- Table 2 (Created By): MUJITHA MANORATHNA: STAFFREG
 - Table 3 (Created By): MUJITHA MANORATHNA: CUSTOMER_BOOKING
+- Table 4 (Created By): MUJITHA MANORATHNA: TOUR_CUSTOMER_BOOKING_PLAN
-- Table 4 (Created By): ASITHA SANDARUWAN : staffreg
+- Table 5 (Created By): ASITHA SANDARUWAN : staffreg
-- Table 5 (Created By): ASITHA SANDARUWAN : customer_reg
+- Table 6 (Created By): ASITHA SANDARUWAN : customer_reg
-- Table 6 (Created By): DULSHAN WELENGODA: SERVICES_INFO
+- Table 7 (Created By): DULSHAN WELENGODA:  STAFFROLE

 > Include the ER Diagram of the database.